What makes your products superior to others on the market?

 Do you carry other brands?

 Absolutely!
 We've maintained a flagship store in Seattle since 1979.
-In addition to carrying the many great Feathered Friends products, we carry leading brands in the mountaineering, backpacking, and outdoor world, including: Arc'Teryx, Black Diamond, Cascade Designs, Mammut, Patagonia, Hilleberg, Outdoor Research, Ibex, Osprey, Cilo Gear, Figure Four, La Sportiva, Scarpa, Deuter, Petzl, and many more!
+In addition to carrying the many great Feathered Friends products, we carry leading brands in the mountaineering, backpacking, and outdoor world, including: Arc'Teryx, Black Diamond, Cascade Designs, Mammut, Patagonia, Mountain Equipment, Hilleberg, Outdoor Research, Ibex, Osprey, Figure Four, La Sportiva, Scarpa, Salewa, Lowa, Deuter, Petzl, Metolius, and many more!
 Many of these brands will be offered on our site in the future.
 Feel free to give us a call if there is something that you are looking for.

 I'm a 5'3" woman.
 Do I need a small or medium sleeping bag?